Graphing the Square Root of x - 1: A practical guide

 Understanding how to graph the square root function, specifically √(x - 1), is crucial for anyone studying algebra, precalculus, or calculus.
-This seemingly simple function reveals fundamental concepts in function transformations and domain restrictions.
+Now, this seemingly simple function reveals fundamental concepts in function transformations and domain restrictions.
 This guide will walk you through graphing √(x - 1) step-by-step, explaining the underlying mathematical principles and providing practical tips for accuracy.
 We'll explore its domain, range, key features, and how it relates to the parent function, √x.

 I. Understanding the Parent Function: y = √x